syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Cancel dragging of a particular row

 Dragging of a particular row can be canceled using `QueryRowDraggingReason` argument of the `QueryRowDragging` event handler.
-Refer to the following code sample to cancel dragging for a particular row:

 {% tabs %}
 {% highlight c# %}